 The Department of Radiology and Imaging Sciences at Indiana University School of Medicine offers a one-year, non-ACGME-accredited fellowship in advanced neuroimaging for fellows interested in pursuing a second year of neuroradiology fellowship training to prepare for a career in academics or to hone skills in advanced tumor, epilepsy or functional imaging.
 This fellowship has been approved by the IU School of Medicine Office of Graduate Medical Education.

+Candidates interested in this program must have completed a radiology residency in an accredited program, as well as one year of neuroradiology fellowship training or equivalent experience.
 As part of the Advanced Neuroimaging program, fellows spend a significant portion of their time working to master clinical applications of Dynamic Susceptibility Contrast (DSC) MR perfusion, Dynamic Contrast Enhanced (DCE) MR perfusion, Arterial Spin Labeling (ASL) MR perfusion, diffusion tensor imaging (DTI) and tractography, functional MRI, MR spectroscopy, and CT perfusion.
 Fellows also fulfill rotations in general neuroradiology, pediatric neuroimaging, and head and neck imaging.

 Advanced Neuroimaging fellows are paired with a faculty mentor and perform a scientific research project with the expectation of at least one published research endeavor during the year of training.
 These projects are presented at the Campbell-Klatte Annual Oration and are also expected to be presented at a national society meeting.
-Advanced Neuroimaging fellows have forty academic days to accomplish these research requirements with the support of the Indiana University Department of Radiology and Imaging Sciences Office of Research Imaging (ORI).
+Advanced Neuroimaging fellows have 40 academic days to accomplish these research requirements with the support of the Indiana University Department of Radiology and Imaging Sciences Office of Research Imaging (ORI).

 Advanced Neuroimaging fellows are also responsible for presenting case conferences and journal club discussions throughout the year, and work closely with residents from the IU School of Medicine Diagnostic Radiology Residency program with the expectation that fellows solidify their knowledge and future practice habits in this area of medicine by adequately preparing and teaching subjects in neuroimaging.